 The Rolling regression analysis implements a linear multivariate rolling window regression model.
 Just like ordinary regression, the analysis aims to model the relationship between a dependent series and one or more explanatory series.
 The difference is that in Rolling regression you define a window of a certain size that will be kept constant through the calculation.
 The analysis preforms a regression on the observations contained in the window, then the window is moved one observation forward in time and process is repeated.
-As such, many regressions will be performed as the window is rolling forward.
+Thus, many regressions will be performed as the window moves forward.

-For more in-depth information regarding the estimation model, please see: Regression analysis
+For more in-depth information regarding the estimation model see Regression analysis.

 You can define one or more regression models.
 Each model has separate settings.
 When a new model is created, the settings of the current model are duplicated.
 Models can be renamed and deleted.

 Select this option to include the dependent series in the output.

 Select this option to include the explanatory series in the output.

 Specify the limits of the date range and window length.
 The default range will be the largest range where there is data for all the series.

 When this option is selected, the constant α is omitted from the model and it will be defined as: